MicrosoftDocs/learn/learn-pr/azure/visual-studio-github-push/includes/3-exercise-add-github-account.md

 <!-- Guidance on writing the opening to an exercise unit: https://review.docs.microsoft.com/en-us/learn-docs/docs/id-guidance-introductions?branch=master#use-the-standard-exercise-unit-introduction-format -->

 Signing in to a GitHub account via Visual Studio will allow you to access your GitHub resources within Visual Studio.
 You can still use the basic Git tooling in Visual Studio without signing in to GitHub.
-But in order to create new repositories and push to GitHub, you will need to sign in.
+But to create new repositories and push to GitHub, you'll need to sign in.
 In this exercise, you'll add a GitHub account to your Visual Studio keychain and authenticate to use GitHub resources with Visual Studio 2019.

 <!--